How RTÉ Is Run

 Am I entitled to a free TV Licence?

 In Ireland, public service broadcasting is part-funded from revenue collected from the public by way of the TV Licence Fee.

-An Post, appointed by the Minister for Communications, Energy and Natural Resources, is the sole agent for the sale of TV Licences to the public.
+An Post, appointed by the Minister for Communications, Climate Action & Environment, is the sole agent for the sale of TV Licences to the public.
 An Post maintains a database of both licenced and unlicenced addresses which is checked and updated regularly.

 The Department of Social Protection (DSP) pays for TV Licences for a percentage of its clients who qualify for the "Free" TV Licence.

-Licence revenue from both of these bodies is paid to the Department of Communications, Energy and Natural Resources (DCENR).
-DCENR then makes a grant-in-aid of the appropriate amount to RTÉ.
+Licence revenue from both of these bodies is paid to the Department of Communications, Climate Action & Environment (DCCAE).
+DCCAE then makes a grant-in-aid of the appropriate amount to RTÉ.

 RTÉ receives part of the TV Licence Fee to support RTÉ's public services.

 Approximately 7% of licence revenue goes to the BAI Broadcasting Fund.
 Revenue from this fund can be applied for by independent producers / broadcasters for specific projects of a public service nature.
 In addition, An Post is paid for providing collection and enforcement services.